-Another aptitude test you can take is the Keirsey Temperament Sorter, which is based on Dr. David Keirsey’s model.
+Another career test for teens you can take is the Keirsey Temperament Sorter, which is based on Dr. David Keirsey’s model.
 This framework divides people into four temperaments.

 Guardian – These are people who tend to be dutiful and focused on achievements and traditions.

 Idealist – People in this category are compassionate and abstract who love to find a deeper purpose for what they do.

 Rational – These people seek self-control, discipline, and competence.

 Artisan – Optimists and fun-loving people fall under the artisan category.